Awaiting transplant, mom lives 6 days without lungs

 To help her breathe and to gain more time, physicians placed her on Extra-Corporeal Lung Support, a temporary life-support medical device often used to help bridge patients waiting for a transplant.

-Amanda Sprille, a perfusionist at Toronto General who was involved in the procedure, explained that this machine functions as the lungs normally do.
+Amanda Spriel, a perfusionist at Toronto General who was involved in the procedure, explained that this machine functions as the lungs normally do.
 It drains blood from the body, oxygenates it and removes the carbon dioxide, and then pumps the cleaned blood back into the patient.

 For other patients waiting for a lung donor, this machine is enough to help them survive.
 In Benoit's case, her condition only worsened.